alttester/AltTester-Unity-SDK/Assets/AltUnityTester/Bindings/python/README.md

 # AltUnityTester Python Bindings

-The AltUnityTester package contains a alt_driver module that will open a socket connection on the device running the Unity application and will give access to all the objects in the Unity hierarchy.
+The AltUnityTester package contains an alt_driver module that will open a socket connection on the device running the Unity application and will give access to all the objects in the Unity hierarchy.

 Using this socket connection and the actions available in the AltUnity driver, we can run python tests tests against the Unity app running on iOS or Android.